tomoyaX2/autocomplete-component/questions.md

 ---

-8. How many arguments does setState take and why is it async.
+# 8. How many arguments does setState take and why is it async.

-# Answer

 setState((prevState) => {...
 Return new state ....}, () => { ...
 Do something once effect was applied ....})
 Async is needed to batch all 'setState' call and do not trigger them one by one.